rubysuperhero/hiro-project/tips/index/vim.md

  #vim lets you define a leader key for a reason - avoid mappings that overwrite   |  'src/144692694700.md'
  #vim lets you define a leader key for a reason - avoid mappings that overwrite   |  '/Users/macbookpro/hero/tips/src/144692694700.md'

+ conveniently access functions in #vim using abbreviations and/or commands        |  'src/144752016100.md' conveniently access functions in #vim using abbreviations and/or commands        |  '/Users/macbookpro/hero/tips/src/144752016100.md'